-To allow the boom to move, unlock the slider.
+To allow the boom to move, you first need to unlock the slider using the control panel.

-To unlock the slider, open the slider doors that cover the slider rails.
+To unlock the slider, you may have to move the slider forward to relieve any pressure on the locks.

 To move the boom forward or backward: